 Ownership and responsibilities regarding handling of personal data Jeannot s.r.l. (hereafter “Jeannot”) with an office in Molfetta, Bari (Italy) 70056, Via dei Calzaturieri 11, e-mail address email@example.com, website www.jeannot.it, has Ownership of Personal Data Handling.

 Data handling location

 Data will be handled at the Headquarters of the Data Handling Owner.
-According to provisions of article 43 and following of Law Decree 196/2003, explicit consent by the interested party must be secured prior to possible data handling outside the European Union.
+According to provisions of art.13 of EU Regulation 2016/679, explicit consent by the interested party must be secured prior to possible data handling outside the European Union.

 Objectives of data handling and its modalities

 Personal data and Navigation data, automatically gathered by the site or voluntarily supplied by the User or the interested party, are collected for the objectives and with the modalities indicated below.